Quer3000/Randomizer-V2/README.md

 ### NEED TO FIX
 - config.yml
 - KELP breaking at the bottom
-- Destroying the DragonEgg with a piston or other items.
+- Destroying the DragonEgg with a piston or other items
+- If you destroy 2 slabs above each-other just one random item will be dropped.